DannyBoyNg/JwtTokenService/README.md

 using System.Security.Claims;
 using System.Text;
 ...
 //Example implementation of an inMemory repository for refresh tokens.
-In production, you would use a database store and not an inMemory store.
+In production, you would use a database
+//store and not an inMemory store.
+Never use this in production.
-IRefreshTokenRepository inMemoryRepository = new MyInMemoryRefreshTokenRepository(); //Never use this in production
+IRefreshTokenRepository inMemoryRepository = new MyInMemoryRefreshTokenRepository();

 //JWT TokenValidationParameters
 var tokenValidationParameters = new TokenValidationParameters